Providing access to a diverse student population is embedded in the philosophy of California College of the Arts.

 Who Is Eligible for Services?

-The following supports and services are available through Access and Wellness Services to eligible students who encounter barriers to full access or participation in the physical, curricular or informational environments within the college.
+The following examples of supports and services are available through Access and Wellness Services to eligible students who encounter barriers to full access or participation in the physical, curricular, or informational environments within the college.

 - Note-taking assistance

 - Permission to record lectures

 - Extended time on exams